 We are always seeking new group members from both physics/mathematics and biology backgrounds.

-Projects can be either experimental or theoretical or a mix of both but in either case, an interest in understanding the other approach is essential.
+Projects can be either theoretical or experimental or a mix of both but in either case, an interest in understanding the other approach is essential.

-While there are no funded positions at the moment (check back in a few months), potential PhD students can apply to the IMPRS graduate school (https://www.imprs-marburg.de/) before 31.01.2019 to obtain a funded position.
+Potential doctoral researchers can apply to the IMPRS graduate school (https://www.imprs-marburg.de/) before the end of January each year to obtain a funded position.
 We are also happy to support applications for fellowships and other sources of funding.

 Enquiries to firstname.lastname@example.org.